2-positive contractive projections on noncommutative $\mathrm{L}^p$-spaces

-It is well-known by now that there are several equivalent constructions of noncommutative $\L^p$-spaces associated with a von Neumann algebra.
-In this paper, we will use Haagerup's noncommutative $\L^p$-spaces introduced in \cite{Haa5} and presented in a more detailed way in \cite{Terp}. $M$ will denote a general von Neumann algebra acting on a Hilbert space $H$ and we denote by $s_l(x)$ and $s_r(x)$ the left support and the right support of an operator $x$.
+It is well-known that there exist several equivalent constructions of noncommutative $\L^p$-spaces associated with a von Neumann algebra.
+In this paper, we will use Haagerup's noncommutative $\L^p$-spaces introduced in \cite{Haa79b} and presented in a more detailed way in \cite{Terp81}.
+Here, $\cal{M}$ will denote a general von Neumann algebra acting on a Hilbert space $H$ and we denote by $s_l(x)$ and $s_r(x)$ the left support and the right support of an operator $x$.
 If $x$ is a positive operator then $s_l(x)=s_r(x)$ is called the support of $x$ and denoted by $s(x)$.

-If $M$ is equipped with a normal semifinite faithful trace, then the topological $*$-algebra of all (unbounded) $\tau$-measurable operators $x$ affiliated with $M$ is denoted by $\L^0(M,\tau)$.
-If $a,b \in \L^0(M,\tau)_+$, we have
+If $\cal{M}$ is equipped with a normal semifinite faithful trace, then the topological $*$-algebra of all (unbounded) $\tau$-measurable operators $x$ affiliated with $\cal{M}$ is denoted by $\L^0(\cal{M},\tau)$.
+If $a,b \in \L^0(\cal{M},\tau)_+$, we have

-If $a,b \in \L^0(M,\tau)$, we have
+If $a,b \in \L^0(\cal{M},\tau)$, we have

-In the sequel, we fix a normal semifinite faithful weight $\varphi$ on $M$ and $\sigma^\varphi=(\sigma_t^\varphi)_{t \in \R}$ denote the one-parameter modular automorphisms group associated with $\varphi$ \cite[page 92]{Tak2}.
+In the sequel, we fix a normal semifinite faithful weight $\varphi$ on $\cal{M}$ and $\sigma^\varphi=(\sigma_t^\varphi)_{t \in \R}$ denote the one-parameter modular automorphisms group associated with $\varphi$ \cite[p.~92]{Tak03}.